qwolilowp/Z_TENNOT_IU/README.md

 # Future Days
 For the next Version an adaption to smaller touch screens is planned.
 Also I am looking forward to receive some nice sequences as example.
 If someone needs Open Sound Control, I can provide the whole software as browser plug-in with Open Sound Control.
 If someone face any errors please forward the issue right hear.
 The example sequencer will be upgraded with a convolution filter and a different tuning.
 Any ideas, anyone?

+# Installation

+If you want to use the software offline or on your server, just extract the content of the src folder to a dictory of your server and make this available.
+It just a website.